You are using an outdated browser. Please upgrade your browser to improve your experience.

 Graduated from Cambridge in Modern History, Armitage is a typical example of the great British fund managers.
 Very thorough, he is known for his ability to forensically analyze financial information and for his close attention to the detail.

-By relentlessy hunting for undervalued European companies, he consistently delivered annual returns of over 15% and amassed USD 18 billion in assets.
+By relentlessly hunting for undervalued European companies, he consistently delivered annual returns of over 15% and amassed USD 18 billion in assets.

 In the 90s, India initiated a deep economic liberalisation program, opening the doors of the world’s sixth largest economy to foreign investment.

-So in 1994, well before Goldman Sachs coined the BRIC acronym and triggered international interest for India, we launched the Aruna fund, in partnership with a local industrial partner.
+So in 1994, well before Goldman Sachs coined the BRIC acronym and triggered international interest for India, we launched the Aruna fund, in partnership with a local industrial entrepreneur.

 Aruna was one of the first investment funds investing directly in Indian companies and Notz Stucki was the first Swiss company to receive an investment licence in India.
 Until it was closed some 15 years later, Aruna delivered stellar returns to investors.